christopheradams/elixir_style_guide/README.md

   # not preferred
   def my_func do
-    do_stuff # is this a variable or a function call end
+    do_stuff # is this a variable or a function call? end

   # preferred